-Appeals are heard by the Senate Committee on Academic Appeals and are not subject to further appeal.
+Appeals are heard by the Senate Committee on Student Appeals and are not subject to further appeal.
 Further information may be obtained from the Office of the Registrar.
-See also the Academic Appeals Policy and Procedures section under the General Regulations and Policies section of the Graduate Calendar.
+Please refer to the Academic and Non-Academic Conduct Student Policy and the Student Appeals Procedures for further information.